Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

 \subsection{Massless form factor}

 The form factors where all quarks are considered massless also play an important role.
-In the context of massless form factors the scalar $h\to gg$ and vector $\gamma \to q\bar q $ form factor, but also the axialvector form factor contributing to $Z \to q\bar q $, have received the most attention.
-The scalar form factor constitutes the virtual correction for Higgs production through gluon fusion in the Higgs effective theory. $e^+ e^- \to \mbox{2 jets}$ is governed purely by the vector form factor, while for Z-boson production and decay we need both vector and axialvector form factors.
-If only QCD corrections are considered, the vector and axialvector form factors agree.
+In the context of massless form factors, the scalar $\mathrm{h}\to gg$ and vector $\gamma \to q\bar q $ form factor, but also the axial-vector form factor, contributing to $\mathrm{Z} \to q\bar q $, have received the most attention.
+The scalar form factor constitutes the virtual correction for Higgs production through gluon fusion in the Higgs effective theory. $\mathrm{e}^+ \mathrm{e}^- \to \mbox{2 jets}$ is governed purely by the vector form factor, while for Z boson production and decay we need both vector and axial-vector form factors.
+If only QCD corrections are considered, the vector and axial-vector form factors agree.